-So, how about stripping off and taking a dip in a New York open air pool?
+So, how about stripping off and taking a dip in one of New York’s Open Air Pools?
 After all, swimming is good for the soul.

 As Curbed writes: “In 1936 eleven WPA swimming pools opened in the city, giving New Yorkers sweet relief from the heat.
 The pools were feats of engineering for the time, plus each was architecturally distinct.”